fusioncharts/dev_centre_docs/chart-guide/chart-configurations/annotations.md

 }
 ```

-The image of a chart rendered with different types of annotations items is shown below:
+The image of a chart rendered with different types of annotation items is shown below:

 ![Annotations]({% site.baseurl %}/images/chart-configurations-annotations-image-1.jpg)